k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22a_broadway_summary_exercise_solution.md

 In the target Subscriber LU table, the value of the SUBSCRIBER_TYPE (such as 1, 2, 3...) is replaced with the value of the SUBSCRIBER_DESCRIPTION from the CSV file.

-If the value is not found in the CSV file, the original value of the SUBSCRIBER_TYPE (such as 1, 2, 3...) will be set in the target table.
+If the value is not found in the CSV file, the original value of the SUBSCRIBER_TYPE (such as 1, 2, 3...) is set in the target table.

 ![image](images/exam_2.PNG)